Skip to main content

 What are the main differences between Zyrtec and Claritin?

-The active ingredient in Zyrtec is cetirizine hydrochloride.
-It is used to treat symptoms of allergies in adults and children over two years of age.
-However, oral syrup may be used in children and infants as young as six months.
-Zyrtec has a quick onset of action, with relief usually felt within 20 minutes to an hour
+The active ingredient and generic name of Zyrtec is cetirizine hydrochloride.
+It is generally used to treat allergy symptoms in adults and children over 2 years of age.
+Zyrtec has a quick onset of action, with relief usually felt within 20 minutes to an hour.
+Although Zyrtec and Claritin are considered non-drowsy antihistamines compared to older ones like Benadryl (diphenhydramine), Zyrtec may still cause sleepiness in many people.

 Claritin, on the other hand, is known by its generic name, loratadine.
-While it is effective against allergy symptoms, it has a slower onset of action than Zyrtec—around one to three hours.
-In addition, Claritin is less likely to cause sedation than Zyrtec.
-Claritin is generally used in adults and children older than six, although an oral liquid solution may be available for children over two.
+While it is effective against allergy symptoms, it has a slower onset of action than Zyrtec, usually around one to three hours.
+However, Claritin is less likely to cause sedation than Zyrtec.
+Most Claritin products are FDA approved for adults and children two years and older, depending on the dosage form.

 Main differences between Zyrtec vs. Claritin